ray-di/Ray.PsrCacheModule/README.md

 ### Psr6ArrayModule

-This module is for development.
+This module is for the development.

 * Local: Array
 * Shared: Array